ssilare-adobe/aso-chainlit-app/README.md

 ### LangGraph + ReAct Architecture

-1. **Agent Initialization**: LangGraph creates a ReAct agent with predefined tools
+1. **Agent Initialization**: LangGraph creates a ReAct agent with MCP tools
+2. **Tool Discovery**: Agent connects to MCP server and loads available tools
-2. **User Input**: Queries are processed through either CLI or web interface
+3. **User Input**: Queries are processed through either CLI or web interface
-3. **Reasoning Phase**: The agent analyzes the query and determines which tools to use
+4. **Reasoning Phase**: The agent analyzes the query and determines which tools to use
-4. **Action Phase**: Tools are executed with appropriate parameters
+5. **Action Phase**: Tools are executed with appropriate parameters
-5. **Response Generation**: The agent provides a reasoned response with intermediate steps
+6. **Response Generation**: The agent provides a reasoned response with intermediate steps
-6. **Memory Management**: Conversation state is maintained using in-memory checkpointing
+7. **Memory Management**: Conversation state is maintained using in-memory checkpointing

 ### Chainlit Integration